actgardner/gogen-avro/README.md

 ### Reporting Issues

-When reporting issues, please include your reader and writer schemas, and the output from the compiler and VM logs by adding this to one of your source files:
+When reporting issues, please include your reader and writer schemas, and the output from the compiler logs by adding this to one of your source files:

 ```
 import (
 	"github.com/actgardner/gogen-avro/compiler"
-	"github.com/actgardner/gogen-avro/vm"
 )

 func init() {
 	compiler.LoggingEnabled = true
-	vm.LoggingEnabled = true
 }
 ```